processing/processing-pi-website/content/tutorial/camera/index.md

 - `start()` - starts the video stream from camera
 - `stop()` - stops the video stream from camera
 - `available()` - checks if the video is available
-- `read()` - updates the pixel data in an object
+- `read()` - populates an object with the pixel data of the video frame

-{{% message type="focus" title="Difference between GLCapture and Capture classes" %}}
+{{% message type="focus" title="Difference between GLCapture and the original Capture class" %}}
-captureEvent is not in GL Video library
+Though the syntax and the purpose of the two classes are very similar, there are some subtle differences between the two.
+For example, the `captureEvent` callback function that is in Capture class is not in GL Capture class.
+In GL Video, ensuring that video data is being provided by the camera is done by using the `available()` method.

+TODO: Is there difference between how P2D , P3D, and other renderers behave in these two classes?
 {{% /message %}}

-Steps:
+Let's dig into using the GL Capture class to start capturing the video stream!
+The process of using GL Capture class looks like this:

-- Make sure the renderer is P2D or P3D
+- Make sure the sketch renderer is setup to be P2D or P3D
-- Import the lib
+- Import the GL Video library that contains GL Capture class (`import gohai.glvideo.*`)
-- Create GLCapture object
+- Create a new GLCapture object that will stream and store the pixels from the video
-- Initialize the GLCapture object, specifying framerate, width and height of the desired video stream
+- Initialize the GLCapture object, specifying camera framerate, width and height of the desired video stream
-- Start the stream via .start()
+- Start the stream via `.start()` method
-- Read the video stream if it is available
+- Read the video stream when it is available

-listing the cameras connected to the Pi (useful when there are more than one)
+### listing the cameras connected to the Pi (useful when there are more than one)

-finding out the framerate and resolutions supported by the camera
+### finding out the framerate and resolutions supported by the camera

-Only P2D and P3D renderers are supported

 import the lib